parcelcraft/docs/changelog/index.md

 ## 0.4.11  {% small %}June 10, 2024{% /small %}

 - Fixed: Shipments created from Customer and Payments were not saving their ID as a reference and would incorrectly show that there was no payment or customer data associated with a shipment in the shipment history view
-- Fixed: Settings for carrier defaults were not saving, and once a carrier was sSelected, the incorrect Service and Package options were shown.
+- Fixed: Settings for carrier defaults were not saving, and once a carrier was selected, the incorrect Service and Package options were shown.
-- Feature: Improved error reporting for when a shipment settings did not meet the requirements for a valid shipment
+- Feature: Improved error reporting for when shipment settings did not meet the requirements for a valid shipment

 ---